-Artists take risks, and thousands have ventured to ArtPrize over the past eight years.
+Artists take risks, and thousands have ventured to ArtPrize over the past ten years.
 Here’s a list of thirteen remarkable artists whose work has wowed ArtPrize visitors:

 Kate Gilmore’s “Higher Ground” was awarded the $200,000 Juried Grand Prize at ArtPrize in 2015.
 Gilmore’s winning work consisted of a two story house at SiTE:LAB’s Rumsey Street project, painted pink on the outside with a bright red interior visible through open windows.
 Women in flowing white gowns and red slippers rocked back on forth on swings, installed so that their feet periodically poked out the windows.
 Gilmore is represented by David Castillo Gallery.
 She exhibited in the 2010 Whitney Biennial, and in addition to ArtPrize, Gilmore has won the Rauschenberg Residency Award (2014), Rome Prize from the American Academy in Rome (2007/2008), the Franklin Furnace Fund for Performance (2006), among many others.

 Shahzia Sikander’s video “The Last Post” was exhibited during ArtPrize 2013 in the Grand Rapids Art Museum.
 The work is part of Sikander’s ongoing interest in the effects of colonialism in South Asia.
 The piece won the Time-Based Juried Award that year.
 Sikander exhibits globally, is included in many collections, and has received many awards, including a MacArthur “Genius” Grant in 2006.